Chart Color Schemes

 Residential development activity is lower than average in Avalon - Palm Beach according to AreaSearch's national comparison of local real estate markets

-Avalon - Palm Beach averaged approximately 35 new dwelling approvals annually over recent years.
-Between FY-21 and FY-25179 homes were approved, with an additional 12 approved so far in FY-26.
-Over the past five financial years, on average, only 0.5 people moved to the area for each dwelling built, indicating that new supply is meeting or exceeding demand, providing ample buyer choice and capacity for population growth beyond current forecasts.
+Avalon - Palm Beach averaged approximately 35 new dwelling approvals annually over the past five financial years, from FY21 to FY25, with a total of 179 homes approved during this period.
+In FY26, up to 16 homes have been approved so far.
+On average, around 0.5 people moved to the area each year for every dwelling built between FY21 and FY25, indicating that new supply has kept pace with or exceeded demand, providing ample buyer choice and capacity for population growth beyond current forecasts.

-The average construction value of new homes was $2,537,000, suggesting a focus on the premium market with high-end developments.
-This financial year has seen $6.6 million in commercial development approvals, reflecting the area's residential character.
-Compared to Greater Sydney, Avalon - Palm Beach shows comparable new home approvals per capita, preserving market equilibrium consistent with surrounding areas.
-However, this activity is below average nationally, suggesting maturity and possible planning constraints.
+The average expected construction cost value of new homes was $1,298,000 during this period, suggesting a focus on the premium market by developers.
+This financial year has seen $6.6 million in commercial development approvals recorded, reflecting the area's predominantly residential character.
+Compared to Greater Sydney, Avalon - Palm Beach shows comparable new home approvals per capita, maintaining market equilibrium consistent with surrounding areas.
+However, this activity is below the national average, potentially indicating an established area with possible planning constraints.

-Recent construction comprised 76.0% detached houses and 24.0% townhouses or apartments, maintaining the area's traditional suburban character focused on family homes.
-The location has approximately 390 people per dwelling approval, reflecting an established area.
-Looking ahead, Avalon - Palm Beach is projected to grow by 41 residents through to 2041.
+Recent construction has comprised 76.0% detached houses and 24.0% townhouses or apartments, preserving the area's traditional suburban character with a focus on family homes.
+The location has approximately 390 people per dwelling approval, reflecting its established nature.
+Looking ahead, Avalon - Palm Beach is projected to grow by 41 residents by 2041.
 At current development rates, new housing supply should comfortably meet demand, offering good conditions for buyers and potentially supporting growth beyond current population projections.

 Frequently Asked Questions - Development